SakshaBhandary/Object_Detection_JetsonNano/README.md

-# Object Detection on Jetson Nano using Color
+# Object Detection and Tracking with OpenCV on NVIDIA Jetson Nano
-Real time Computer Vision applications with fundamentals of Image Processing.
+Developed a real-time object detection and tracking system leveraging HSV color thresholding and contour-based algorithms using OpenCV.
+The system runs on the NVIDIA Jetson Nano, utilizing its onboard GPU for accelerated image processing, enabling smooth and efficient tracking in dynamic environments.
+Designed for applications in smart surveillance and vision-based automation, the project showcases optimized performance for embedded AI tasks.